Schedule 1 Narcotics List

 • Breathing problems

-The medication naloxone can address the risks of overdose associated with fentanyl analog misuse.5 Treat all suspected overdoses as an emergency and seek medical attention immediately.
+As with heroin overdoses, naloxone can save a life when someone overdoses on fentanyl analogs.5 Treat all suspected overdoses as emergencies and seek medical attention immediately.

 Other Schedule 1 Controlled Substances

-Schedule 1 drugs include more substances than only narcotics.1 According to the DEA, several substances in the hallucinogen and stimulant classes of substances qualify for a Schedule 1 designation.2, 4 People who misuse these other types of Schedule 1 drugs also can develop substance use disorders with harmful consequences.2
+Schedule 1 drugs include more substances than only narcotics.1 According to the DEA, several substances in the hallucinogen and stimulant classes of substances qualify for Schedule 1 designations.2, 4 People who misuse these other drugs also develop addictions that prove lethal.2

 Substances that the DEA classifies as Schedule 1 drugs include:1, 4